blwhit/ExchangeResponder/README.md

 # ExchangeResponder

-PowerShell-based Blue Team tool for investigating and remediating Business Email Compromise and email-based threats in Microsoft 365 tenants.Retry
+PowerShell-based Blue Team tool for investigating and remediating Business Email Compromise and email-based threats in Microsoft 365 tenants.

 ## Features